jpravetz/epdoc-logger/README.md

 // it will add the session ID to the output.
 // You cannot pass the req object to the date or separator methods. log.info( req, "Hello " + Logger.getLogger().type );
-log.log( 'info', req, "Hello " + Logger.getLogger().type );
+// For log.log the req object is the (optional) second parameter log.log( 'info', req, "Hello " + Logger.getLogger().type );

 // Sample output: